What is a 4xx status code?

 431 Request Header Fields Too Large

-The 431 Request Header Fields Too Large error occurs when the size of the request header fields sent by a client exceeds the server's limits.
+When the size of the request header fields sent by a client exceeds the server's limits - a 431 error occurs.

 451 Unavailable For Legal Reasons